All Episodes

 The prosecutor insisted were offenses.

-If the Stormy payment was a campaign contribution, so was Hillary's payments to Christopher Steele, which he used to pay Russian sources to make up stories that they hope would torpedo Trump's presidential campaign.
+If the stormy payment was a campaign contribution, so was Hillary's payments to Christopher Steele, which he used to pay Russian sources to make up stories that they hope would torpedo Trump's presidential campaign.

 That didn't get reported to the FEC either.

-Contrast that with the Stormy Daniels payment with the treatment of uh millions of dollars paid to the Democratic law firm, which it turned out to be money to a political research firm to hire British ex-by Christopher Steele without listing them on any campaign expenditure form, despite the crystal clear laws and regulations that the ultimate beneficiaries of the funds must be listed.
+Contrast that with the Stormy Daniels payment with the treatment of millions of dollars paid to the Democratic law firm, which it turned out to be money to a political research firm to hire British ex-spy Christopher Steele without listing them on any campaign expenditure form, despite the crystal clear laws and regulations that the ultimate beneficiaries of the funds must be listed.

 The rule was even tightened recently.